UST-EDMM/getting-started/README.md

 ![Winery Topologymodeler](docs/winery-Topoloymodeler-transformation_check2.png)

-In the sidebar, hover over the different technologies to highlight the components are not supported.
+In the sidebar, hover over the different technologies to highlight the components that are not supported.

 ![Winery Topologymodeler](docs/winery-Topoloymodeler-transformation_check.png)